-Youth must be part of a club before they may sign-up for any projects.
+Youth choose a community club to join or enroll as a SPecial Interest (SPIN) member before they may sign-up for any projects.
 A list of all clubs available in Barron County can be found on the Barron County website at barron.extension.wisc.edu or in this guide.

-You must meet the grade requirements outlined within this document in order to enroll in and participate in project activities and functions.
+Members must meet the grade requirements outlined within this document in order to enroll in and participate in project activities and functions.